KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_001_Introduction.md

 - The scene structure is described with JSON, which is very compact and can easily be parsed.
 - The 3D data of the objects are stored in a form that can be directly used by the common graphics APIs, so there is no overhead for decoding or pre-processing the 3D data.

 Different content creation tools may now provide 3D content in the glTF format.
 And an increasing number of client applications are able to consume and render glTF.
-Some of these applications are shown in [Image 1b](#applications-png).
-So glTF may help to bridge the gap between content creation and rendering, as shown in Image 1c.
+Some of these applications are shown in [Image 1a](#applications-png).
+So glTF may help to bridge the gap between content creation and rendering, as shown in [Image 1c](#contentPipelineWithGltf-png).

 <p align="center">
 <img src="images/contentPipelineWithGltf.png" /><br>